 And in the meantime, why not opt for the cape-style blazers that are doing the rounds on the Instagram scene?
 Team yours with high-waisted skinny jeans and a chic cami to epitomise autumnal elegance.

 This year, frumpy has never been so fashionable due to various AW19 trends.
-I mean, Burberry, Gucci and Lanvin all championed boucle and tweed twinsets with knee-length hemlines – a look that was made famous during the seventies era.
+After all, Burberry, Gucci and Lanvin all championed boucle and tweed twinsets with knee-length hemlines – a look that was made famous during the seventies era.

 Silk blouses, leopard print and argyle diamonds also reigned supreme.
 Think: middle-class vintage accessorised with neck scarves, brooches and polished pearls.

 If you want to commit, you could even add some oversized specs like the ones that your Grandma would wear.
-Now, that’s what I call bougie.
+Now, that’s what we call bougie.

 Speaking of the seventies, do you recall the style of suit that men used to sport back then?
-I’m talking about those wide-collar and double-breasted jackets with wide-legged trousers.
+We’re talking about those wide-collar and double-breasted jackets with wide-legged trousers.

 Well, this oversized tailoring was out in force at AW19 shows such as Lemaire, Proenza Schouler and Michael Kors.
 The only difference to the vintage menswear options was the muted colour palette.
 Grey, navy and beige were favoured over the garish hues of the seventies.